turtl/www/views/pages/about.md

 What is Turtl?
 ==============

-Turtl is an app that you can use to store files and notes.
-It can be used to keep track of research, photos, bookmarks, playlists, and anything else you can think of.
+Turtl is an app you can use to store files and notes.
+It can help keep track of research, photos, bookmarks, playlists, and anything else you can think of.
 Turtl uses client-side encryption to keep everything you put into it private while still allowing you to access your data from anywhere.

 Turtl is [open-source](https://github.com/turtl), allowing anybody to audit the source or run their own version.
 See the [project timeline](https://github.com/turtl/js/issues/milestones)